jcaillon/valet/extras/lib-valet.md

 tui::setTerminalOptions
 ```

 ## tui::switchBackFromFullScreen

 Call this function to switch back from the full screen mode.

 - This function will restore the terminal state and show the cursor.
 - It will also restore the key echoing.
-- If there were error messages during the interactive session, they will be displayed at the end.

 ```bash
 tui::switchBackFromFullScreen
 ```

 ## tui::switchToFullScreen

 Call this function to start an interactive session in full screen mode.
 This function will switch to the alternate screen, hide the cursor and clear the screen.
-It will also disable echoing when we type something.

 You should call tui::switchBackFromFullScreen at the end of the interactive session.

-In the alternate screen, we don't see the error messages so we capture them somewhere else.

 ```bash
 tui::switchToFullScreen
 ```

 ## tui::testWaitForChar